G$^2$uardFL: Safeguarding Federated Learning Against Backdoor Attacks through Attributed Client Graph Clustering: G uardFL: Detailed Algorithms

-As previously stated, the global model $G^{r - 1}$ may have backdoors implanted from previous rounds.
-To reduce the impact of these backdoors on the global model, and to impair the success of backdoor attacks, G$^2$uardFL aims to widen differences between new global model $G^r$ and malicious global model $G^{-}$.
-In practice, given that malicious weights in the second type of backdoor attacks show significant deviation from the global model, this module limits the magnitude of model updates between $G^r$ and $G^{-}$ to the same level as the magnitude of model updates between $G^r$ and $G^{+}$:
+As previously mentioned, the global model $G^{r - 1}$ may have backdoors introduced in previous rounds.
+To reduce the impact of these backdoors on the global model, and to impair the success of backdoor attacks, G$^2$uardFL strives to widen differences between new global model $G^r$ and poisoned global model $G^{-}$.
+In practice, given that poisoned weights in the second type of backdoor attacks show significant deviation from the global model, this module limits the magnitude of model updates between $G^r$ and $G^{-}$ to the same level as the magnitude of model updates between $G^r$ and $G^{+}$:

-Subsequently, this module increases the divergence between malicious and benign global models to aggregate the new global model:
+Subsequently, this module increases the disparity between normal and poisoned global models to aggregate the new global model:

 where $\gamma$ is a positive number and set to $0.01$ in experiments.